innovyze/Open-Source-Support/02 InfoAsset Manager/02 SQL/0103 List Variables/readme.md

 # Introduction
 List variables are used in conjunction with a number of functions, known as 'list variable functions'.
-You can find full information about these functions in the Help file on the “SQL in InfoAsset Manager Technical Paper”.
+You can find full information about these functions in the "SQL in InfoAsset Manager Technical Paper", either from the IAM in-built Help file or from the [Online Help](https://help.innovyze.com/display/infoassetmanager/InoAsset+Manager+Online+Help) [copy of the Technical Paper](https://help2.innovyze.com/infoassetmanager/index.html#HTML/TechNotes/SQL_in_InfoWorks_ICM%20and%20InfoNet.htm%3FTocPath%3DTechnical%2520Notes%7C_____2#List_Variables).
 Variables can be populated using three primary methods; defining within the SQL syntax, populating from network values, or loading from a file.